 - 110 g cake or plain flour

-- 10 g milk powder, for baking use
+- 10 g full cream milk powder (for baking use)

 Royal Icing Topping